Reclaiming Profitability: Farming Smarter in 2026

 Jim has spent a lifetime helping growers increase sustainability and profitability by adapting a regenerative approach to farming.
 With a PhD in Crop Science from Michigan State University and over 40 years in the agriculture industry.
 Dr. Ladlie’s foresight, research, knowledge and creative solutions have led to a proven crop management system that produces healthy crops/animals and manages risks while maximizing profits.

 Want to go deeper?
 Join the Soil Health & Nutrient Management School.
-Stay on after the Winter Conference for two days of advanced, hands‑on training with Ray Archuleta and Russell Hendricks.
+Stay on after the Winter Conference for two days of advanced, hands‑on training with Ray Archuleta, Tom Cotter, Mark Gutierrez, and Dennis Klockenga.